alekhyavoleti99/datascience/README.md

 # Data Mining Homework 1
-#Please copy code from HTML file and run in a Jupyter notebook
+# Please copy code from the HTML file and run it in a Jupyter notebook.